kristifidani/Algorithms-and-Data-Structures/README.md

 ## 1. Introduction

-- In this project I will be implementing a Hotel Management System.
+- This is a Hotel-Management-System project.
 This system is going to be responsible for managing a hotel for a single day.
 Some clients are going to check in, some other clients are going to check out and some rooms need to be cleaned.
 - HotelManagementSystem class needs to implement the provided interface IManagementSystem.
 - I have used Vector as a data structure to store rooms and clients.
 - Additionally, I have used the Graph data structure to organize the wing plan and cleaning procedure.